H-97

 Plain Language

 Any deployer or developer that makes available a consumer-facing AI system must disclose to each interacting consumer that they are interacting with an AI system.
-This applies to all AI systems intended to interact with consumers — not just high-risk systems.
-The disclosure is not required where it would be obvious to a reasonable person that the interaction is with AI.
-Note the broader scope: this provision covers any 'artificial intelligence system,' not just 'high-risk artificial intelligence systems' as in Sections 2 and 3.
+This is a broad obligation that applies to all AI systems intended to interact with consumers — not just high-risk systems.
+No disclosure is required where it would be obvious to a reasonable person that the interaction is with an AI system.
+Note this is one of the few provisions in the bill that applies beyond high-risk AI systems to any consumer-facing AI system.

 Statutory Text